Trading the News

 General rules of the road

-In addition to the tips above, it can be helpful to try the following tactics:
+In addition to the tips above, it can be helpful to consider the following tactics:

-1. Narrow your time horizon: In most cases, you'll want to get in and out of trades within a few days or even a few hours, lest other price-moving developments derail your original thesis.
+1. Narrow the time horizon: In most cases, traders will want to get in and out of trades within a few days or even a few hours, lest other price-moving developments derail their original thesis.

-2. Protect your downside: Whenever you take on a new position, consider entering a stop or stop-limit order that indicates how far you're willing to let a stock slip before you sell.
-While these risk-management tools won't protect you from after-hours or premarket moves, they can help mitigate the damage if a trade moves against you during the day.
+2. Protect downside: Whenever traders take on a new position, they could consider entering a stop or stop-limit order that indicates how far to let a stock slip before selling.
+While these risk-management tools won't protect from after-hours or premarket moves, they can help mitigate the damage if a trade moves against the position during the day.
+However, traders should keep in mind stops and stop-limits also have risks of their own.

-3. Limit your exposure: Many traders restrict their shorter-term trading positions to no more than 20% of their total portfolio—with no more than 5% wrapped up in any one trade.
+3. Limit exposure: Many traders restrict their shorter-term trading positions, for example, to no more than 20% of their total portfolio—with no more than 5% wrapped up in any one trade.

-And remember: Letting a little time elapse after news breaks can bring clarity—and even a complete reversal in an individual stock or the broader market—so don't jump the gun if you aren't feeling confident in your reading of the latest news.
+And remember: Letting a little time elapse after news breaks can bring clarity—and even a complete reversal in an individual stock or the broader market—so traders shouldn't jump the gun if they aren't feeling confident in reading of the latest news.